 MetLife Auto Insurance Review

-As a global provider with more than 90 million customers, MetLife knows a thing or two about insurance.
+As a global provider with more than 90 million customers, MetLife knows a thing or two about insurance, and it’s reflected in many of their MetLife insurance reviews.
 It has all of the standard coverage to protect you and your vehicle in the event of an accident, plus some supplemental options that are exclusive to MetLife among major providers.
-But fewer overall discounts means you’ll have fewer opportunities to save, and a low claims satisfaction score instills doubts about its claims process.
+But, according to Metlife auto insurance reviews, fewer overall discounts means you’ll have fewer opportunities to save, and a low claims satisfaction score instills doubts about its claims process.
 That said, your rates will vary between companies, and given the perks that MetLife does offer, it’s absolutely worth getting a quote as you begin your search.

 MetLife promises “great savings,” “quality coverage,” and “convenience” for all of its auto insurance customers.